FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 In this example book-repo shall be our central repository we are sharing with peers.

 ..
-L16
+L6

 *{{{Show the slide 'Sharing Repositories'}}}*

 ..
-R16
+R6

 A mercurial repository can be shared in multiple ways.
 We shall use the http protocol to share the repository.
 Mercurial comes inbuilt with a tiny server that can be used to share your repository over the network.
 To start sharing the repository, we say

 ..
-L17
+L7

 ``$cd ../book-repo``

 ``$hg serve``

 ..
-R17
+R7

 This will start serving the repository on the network on the port 8000.
-Anybody in your network can access the repository in their browsers.
-Let us see how it looks, in our own browser.
+Anybody

 ..
-L18
+L8

 Open the url http://localhost:8000 in browser.

 ..
-R18
+R8

 Now if your friend Primal wishes to clone the repository, use

 ..
-L19
+L9

 ``$ hg clone http://my-ip-address:8000 book-primal``

 ..
-R19
+R9

 Now if Primal makes some changes to the repository and tries to commit it fails obviously as access rights haven't been taken care of.